Habitat for Humanity Indonesia

 HFH Indonesia strives to provide housing solutions which also address the collective needs of a community such as health and education.
 In disaster-hit communities, Habitat not only rebuilds homes but also trains people to prepare for and lessen the impact of future disasters.
 Habitat’s partners include international and local non-governmental organizations, government agencies, corporations, microfinance institutions, cooperatives and faith-based organizations.
 International and local volunteers contribute time and labor while families also help build homes with their own hands.

 In Indonesia, Habitat houses usually range from 25 to 30 square meters in size.
-Concrete blocks and plywood with wooden frames are used in the houses which have cement slab foundations and clay-tiled roofs.
+Concrete blocks and cement board with wooden frames are used in the houses which have cement slab foundations and clay-tiled roofs.
 With Australian funding, Habitat has also built 231 homes with water and sanitation facilities for internally displaced families in Bitung.
-Another 120 houses are under construction
+Another 120 houses are under construction.

 Disaster response and preparedness

 Habitat taps on the expertise built after the December 2004 Indian Ocean tsunami to respond to disasters.
-Responses included the January 2013 flooding in Jakarta, the tsunami in Mentawai islands, off the coast of Sumatra, and the eruption of Mount Merapi in Central Java in October 2010, the earthquakes that struck West Sumatra and West Java in September 2009, and Yogyakarta in May 2006.
+Responses in 2014 included the eruptions of Mount Kelud, East Java and Mount Sinabung, North Sumatera, and flooding on Manado, North Sulawesi; the January 2013 flooding in Jakarta, the tsunami in Mentawai Islands, off the coast of Sumatra, and the eruption of Mount Merapi in Central Java in October 2010, the earthquakes that struck West Sumatra and West Java in September 2009, and Yogyakarta in May 2006.
 Homes are not only rebuilt but communities are trained to be prepared for disasters and to reduce such risks.

 Housing microfinance partnerships

-In 2013, global volunteer teams came from Australia, South Korea, USA, and Japan.
-Local volunteers from corporations, international schools, and Indonesian universities also lent a hand at large-scale events such as the CEO Build, Habitat Youth BUILD, National Women Build, 28uild, and Building Beyond Faith.
-Due to its proximity to Singapore, HFH Indonesia’s branch on Batam island hosts a constant stream of volunteers from the republic who take part in Batam Builds over a weekend.
+In 2015, global volunteer teams came from Australia, South Korea, USA, and Japan.
+Local volunteers from corporations, international schools, and Indonesian universities also lent a hand at large-scale events such as the CEO Build, Habitat Youth BUILD (now known as Habitat Young Leaders Build), National Women Build, 28uild.id, and Building Beyond Faith.
+Over at Batam island, HFH Indonesia hosts a constant stream of volunteers from Singapore who take part in weekend Batam Builds.

 Meet a Habitat family